-- A. Gravely Disabled Unable to provide for basic personal needs for food, clothing, or shelter as a result of a mental illness or psychiatric condition. - B. LPS (Lanterman Petris Short) Conservatorship A person designated by the court to care for property and affairs of mentally ill person. - C. Responsible Relative Spouse, parent, adult child, or adult brother or sister, not including the person applying for the petition. - D. Mental Illness W&I Code describes mentally ill as those persons who are of such a mental condition that they are a danger to themselves or the person or property of others, and in need of supervision, treatment, care or restraint. - 2.
-Emergency Detention W&I Section 5150 - 1.
-When any person is a danger to others, or to himself, or gravely disabled, as a result of mental disorder, a peace officer, member of the attending staff, as defined by regulation, or an evaluation facility designated by the county, or other professional person designated by the county, may, upon reasonable cause, take or cause to be taken, the person into custody and place him in a facility designated by the county and approved by the State Department of Mental Health as a facility for 72 hour treatment and evaluation. - 3.
+- I. Definitions - A. Gravely Disabled Unable to provide for basic personal needs for food, clothing, or shelter as a result of a mental illness or psychiatric condition. - B. LPS (Lanterman Petris Short) Conservatorship A person designated by the court to care for property and affairs of a mentally ill person. - C. Responsible Relative Spouse, parent, adult child, or adult brother or sister, not including the person applying for the petition. - D. Mental Illness W&I Code describes mentally ill as those persons who are of such a mental condition that they are a danger to themselves or the person or property of others, and in need of supervision, treatment, care or restraint. - II.
+Emergency Detention W&I Section 5150 - A. When any person is a danger to others, or to himself, or gravely disabled, as a result of mental disorder, a peace officer, member of the attending staff, as defined by regulation, or an evaluation facility designated by the county, or other professional persons designated by the county, may, upon reasonable cause, take or cause to be taken, the person into custody and place him in a facility designated by the county and approved by the State Department of Mental Health as a facility for 72 hour treatment and evaluation. - III.
 Recognizing when Behaviors may be due to a Mental Illness or a Physical Condition - A. Behavioral Excitement / Agitation - 1.
 Very noticeable to others (sometimes to the point of dangerousness to self or others). - 2.
 Loud, rapid voice, swearing, not making sense, not listening to reason, talking to someone who is not there. - 3.
-Individual may explain there are voices talking to them or messages being transmitted that are causing the individual's outbursts.
+Individual may explain there are voices talking to them or messages being transmitted that are causing the individual's outbursts. - 4.
+Bizarre behaviors the individual cannot explain.

-- 4. Bizarre behaviors that individual cannot explain. - 5.
-Individual may share paranoid or grandiose delusions that are the reason for behavior. - 6.
-Delusional belief in individuals who also have a real medical problem may sound extreme, but the belief may have some reality (e.g. "there are rays beaming into my head" but it is really a migraine, or "there are bugs crawling under my skin" but there is really an allergic reaction, etc.).

-B. Behavioral Regression / Withdrawal

-- Less noticeable to others, or only to other that notice that change (sometimes to the point of not taking care of self unless prompted or helped). - 2.
+- 5. Individual may share paranoid or grandiose delusions that are the reasons for their behavior. - 6.
+Delusional belief in individuals who also have a real medical problem may sound extreme, but the belief may have some reality (e.g. "there are rays beaming into my head" - but it is really a migraine, or "there are bugs crawling under my skin" - but there is really an allergic reaction, etc.). - B. Behavioral Regression / Withdrawal - Less noticeable to others, or only to others that notice that change (sometimes to the point of not taking care of self unless prompted or helped). - 2.
 Confused behaviors, with evidence of poor immediate memory or very forgetful. - 3.
 Bizarre behaviors that individuals cannot explain. - 4.
 Withdrawn, sad, physically not wanting to move or not moving much. - 5.
-Extremely frightened or in state of panic that the individual cannot explain.

-C. Physical Conditions that may cause Behavior Changes

-- Less noticeable conditions that can cause confusion, disorientation that lead to behavior changes are metabolic or internal conditions such as diabetes with low blood sugar, heart conditions with interrupted blood flow to the brain, fever with internal infections, confusion after an epileptic seizure, head injury with no wound, etc. - 2.
-More noticeable conditions that can cause confusion, disorientation that lead to behavior changes are head injury a with wound, seizure in progress, stroke in progress, vision or hearing problems, pregnancy complications.
+Extremely frightened or in a state of panic the individual cannot explain. - C. Physical Conditions that may cause Behavior Changes - Less noticeable conditions that can cause confusion, disorientation that lead to behavior changes are; metabolic or internal conditions such as diabetes with low blood sugar, heart conditions with interrupted blood flow to the brain, fever with internal infections, confusion after an epileptic seizure, head injury with no wound, etc. - 2.
+More noticeable conditions that can cause confusion or disorientation that lead to behavior changes are; a head injury with a wound, a seizure in progress, a stroke in progress, vision or hearing problems, or pregnancy complications.